open-eid/SiVa/docs/siva3/interfaces.md

 ```
 ## Prometheus metrics

-SiVa webapps provide an interface for exposing the Spring Boot application's metrics in the format required for scraping by a Prometheus server.
+SiVa webapps provide an interface for exposing the Spring Boot application's standard metrics in the format required for scraping
+by a Prometheus server.
 For more information, visit [Spring Boot Actuator – Prometheus endpoint](https://docs.spring.io/spring-boot/api/rest/actuator/prometheus.html).

 ### The request